BenguBarisBalkan/ViT/README.md

 model.load_state_dict(torch.load('model.pth')) # for .pth models
 model.eval()  # Set the model to evaluation mode
 ```
+pretrained models are not available on github since they are bigger than 100mb.
+Please contact me if you want to use them.

 ## From the scratch models' results on different datasets